 Will the 'Ride The Ducks' Victims get Fairly Compensated for Injuries, Harms & Losses?

 The harms and losses involved with any bus accident in which a large number of people are injured or killed will be substantial.
 Often times injured survivors and the families of the fatally wounded end up in a fight to receive fair compensation — fighting not only the responsible party and their insurance company but also each other.

 When the insurance policy amounts and the financial resources of those responsible are limited, the victims and survivors must compete with one another in order to get their fair share of any settlement compensation.

 As a hypothetical example, let's assume that the economic and non-economic damages suffered by seven victim/survivors of a major accident is calculated to be $20 million.
 But the available insurance policy coverage and other financial resources is only $10 million dollars.

 How will the debts be paid?
 How will each victim/survivor's settlement amount be determined?
-Who determines how much each victim/survivor will recieve?
+Who determines how much each victim/survivor will receive?
 Will get compensated more than others?
 The skills, abilities and experience of the attorneys involved will directly impact the individual outcomes.

-Attorney Chris Davis has handled numerous cases involving commercial vehicles, transit bus operators, etc. Davis Law Group has also handled many cases that required NTSB investigations, perhaps most notably the Skagit River Bridge Collapse case.
+Award-winning personal injury attorney Chris Davis has handled numerous cases involving commercial vehicles, transit bus operators, etc. Davis Law Group has also handled many cases that required NTSB investigations, perhaps most notably the Skagit River Bridge Collapse case.
 And the law firm and its attorneys have handled numerous multi-victim accidents in which we had to vigorously fight for the best interests of our clients.
 We are very familiar with the legal strategies and tactics that are frequently utilized in such cases.

 Contact our office today for a free case evaluation.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page to get started.